 Come prepared to discuss your tax return review techniques and style if you work in accounting.
 How did you catch the tax deduction that was overlooked previously?
 Focus on how you got to your achievement — and how you’ll get to achievements for your new company.
 If you’re in the skilled trades, prepare to talk about the productivity increases.
 Were they because of the site, new tools, innovative processes, or teamwork.
 Highlight your contribution.
 Focus on your contribution to the new company.

-Looking for Help on Your Job Hunt in Reno?
+Looking for Resume Help in Reno?

 Once you have a resume that tells a great story about the value you can add to an employer, it’s time to hit the job market and land an interview to share your story.
 The Applied Companies works with many employers in the Reno, NV area and can help you find an opportunity that fits your professional goals.
 Contact us today.